 The town is surrounded by many stunning National Parks that are worth a visit.
 These include Wollumbin, Nightcap National Park and Broken Head Nature Reserve.

 When in Byron Bay, be sure to complete the Cape Byron walking track.
 Make your way through the 5.4kms trail through rainforest and across mountain sides with the spectacular Byron coast laid out next to you.
 At the top of the walk is the famous Byron Lighthouse, a particularly beautiful spot at sunrise.

-For accommodation, check out the North Coast Holiday Parks Clarkes Beach that is within walking distance of the town centre.
-Clarkes Beach recently won a prestigious Environment Excellence Awards and provides a quiet oasis amongst the sand dunes.
+For accommodation, check out the Clarkes Beach Holiday Park which is within walking distance of the town centre and provides a quiet oasis amongst the sand dunes.

 Byron Bay to Gold Coast

 Wake up early to watch the unmissable sunrise from the Byron Bay lighthouse before you set off in the campervan on the next leg of your journey to the Gold Coast.